 Making your own Xtracycle accessories

 The Xtracycle is pretty much a ‘fit and forget’ affair from my experience , with no moving parts other than what normally moves on a bike.
 This is a dependable, eye catching and amazingly practical alternative to urban gridlock.
 I haven’t owned a car for a good few years and the Xtracycle has played no small part in making the decision to move the light side very easy indeed.
-That said, I’d recommend giving the 700c version a wide berth.

 The Xtracycle as a tourer…